 Overlay services provide simplified integration and easy plug-ins for businesses looking to transform payments within their customer experience.
 This can be through the form of web APIs or SDKs for merchants to include into their eCommerce platforms or existing POS infrastructure.
 Digital overlay services can also be used to integrate real-time payments into non-banking or fintech applications, such as Google Pay, WhatsApp Pay or Amazon Pay.
 This makes real-time, account-to-account or person-to-person (P2P) payments possible from any app: social media, mobile and online banking, and merchant platforms.

-Discover how ACI’s UP Real-Time Payments solution can help you to deliver value-added services for real-time payments.
+Discover how ACI Low Value Real-Time Payments can help you to deliver value-added services for real-time payments.